jjcruz20/hello-world2/README.md

 # hello-world2
-first one
+first one.
 i love to eat and sleep.
-i love to play sporst.
+i love to play sports.